 Schools supplies: including sticky notes, mini stapler, highlighter, pens, clips

 - College book store for books, supplies, and more

-- Bed, Bath & Beyond, The Container Store, Target, or Amazon for dorm shopping
+- Bed, Bath & Beyond, The Container Store, or Target for dorm shopping

 - Starbucks, Grub Hub, or places to eat for when they need a break from the dining hall

 - Uber for when they need to come back to the dorms late at night

 For a cute party favor or gift basket to bring to a celebration with friends, consider ordering personalized Cookies by Design!

 You Might Also Enjoy: